goto/depot/docs/reference/configuration/maxcompute.md

 ## SINK_MAXCOMPUTE_PROTO_MAX_NESTED_MESSAGE_DEPTH

 This configuration is used to limit the nested depth of table schema inferred from the proto schema.
-Beyond the specified depth, any message type will be omitted.
+Beyond the specified depth, any proto message type will be omitted.
-Range should be between 1 and 20.
+Value set should be more than 0.

 * Example value: `15`
 * Type: `optional`
 * Default value: `15`

-## SINK_MAXCOMPUTE_PLATFORM_MAX_NESTED_MESSAGE_DEPTH_LIMIT

-This configuration is used as reference to the maximum allowed depth supported by the platform.
-This is used to validate the SINK_MAXCOMPUTE_PROTO_MAX_NESTED_MESSAGE_DEPTH configuration.

-* Example value: `20`
-* Type: `optional`
-* Default value: `20`